 The oldest and best-studied motion sickness medicine.
 An anticholinergic that dampens the inner ear signal.

-- Tablets (Kwells, Joy-Rides): take 20 to 30 minutes before travel, lasts six hours.
+- Kwells (adults) and Kwells Kids: chewable tablets, take 20 to 30 minutes before travel, lasts six hours.

-- Patches (Scopoderm 1 mg): stick behind the ear five to six hours before travel, lasts up to 72 hours.
+- Scopoderm 1 mg patches: stick behind the ear five to six hours before travel, lasts up to 72 hours.
 Prescription-only in the UK.

 - Main side effects: dry mouth, blurred vision, drowsiness.